yanzhiwang0618/yanzhiwang0618.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *2024.10* The Youth Talent Support Program of the China Association for Science and Technology (Doctoral Program)
 - *2024.09* National Scholarship
-- *2024.06* Wei-Ming PhD Scholars (One of 13 recipients selected university-wide.)
+- *2024.06* Wei-Ming PhD Scholars (One of 13 recipients selected university-wide)
-- *2024.05* Academic Rising Star (One of 5 recipients selected college-wide.)
+- *2024.05* Academic Rising Star (One of 5 recipients selected college-wide)
+- *2022.01* Outstanding Undergraduate Research Award (College level)

 # 📖 Educations
 - *2022.09 - now*, **Ph.D. in Industrial and Systems Engineering** (*GPA=3.75*), College of Engineering, Peking University, Beijing, China.